isomerpages/nyp-sxd/_about/Who We Are.md

 As a collaborative platform, the SXD Co-Lab brings together our institute, industry partners, design agencies, and government entities.
 Through this collective effort, we strive to create human-centered design experiences that drive positive impact.

-By fostering collaboration and leveraging the expertise of various stakeholders, we aim to establish the SXD Co-Lab as a leading center for innovation and a catalyst for transforming service experiences.
+By fostering collaboration and leveraging the expertise of various stakeholders, we aim to establish the SXD Co-Lab as a leading centre for innovation and a catalyst for transforming service experiences.

 ![](/images/About/about_who%20we%20are.jpg)